 <oracleSchemaNameOverwrites> <add key="SCOTT" value="HR" /> </oracleSchemaNameOverwrites>

+You can rename the same schema for different databases to different names.
 You can also specify an empty string.
 In that case, the schema name isn't generated into the SQL.
 For some situations this can be handy, though keep in mind that if you use empty strings for schemas on SqlServer, you also have to specify an empty string for the catalog name in a catalog name overwrite section.

 To overwrite all schema names in the generated code with a single name,